datanerds-io/lack/README.md

 // Renewing the lock in case we need longer than 42 seconds: lack.renew("user-1");
 ...
+// Claiming the lock results in renewal in case we're already owning it and acquiring otherwise lack.claim("user-1");
+...
 // Releasing the lock in case we have finished our operation: lack.release("user-1");
 ```